 Preparing an application

 The application will need to include information about what is proposed for the site, including plans, sketches and location of the proposed works.
-Some structures may need planning consent.
+Contact the planners for more advice in this regard.

 Pre-application discussions with the relevant planning authority at an early stage are very important as these will identify any issues that need addressing and should make the passage of the application smoother and swifter.
 It is also far quicker and cheaper to change the application at a very early stage, should this become necessary, rather than to respond once the scheme is in the public domain and re-consultations are necessary.

-There is a great deal of value and importance placed on schools doing community consultations as the proposals are drawn up.
+There is a great deal of value and importance placed on schools undertaking consultations with the whole school community as the proposals are drawn up.
 This can assist in giving a flavour of various planning and non-planning issues that may emerge later.

 The school travel plan will be made binding through planning conditions attached to the planning permission.
 Conditions attached to a planning permission will be enforceable against the applicant.